 My current project is an interdisciplinary study of wireless media in German modernity.
 Going wireless, I argue, meant not only the elimination of wires but also the production of electromagnetic radiation, a phenomenon with far-reaching implications for the cultural logic of German modernity.

-I am a Visiting Assistant Professor in the Department of German Studies at Cornell University.
+I am an Assistant Professor in the Department of German Studies at Cornell University.
 After receiving a concurrent PhD in German Studies and Medieval Studies with a Designated Emphasis in Film & Media Studies from the Department of German at the University of California, Berkeley, I was an Andrew W. Mellon postdoctoral fellow in Cornell’s Department of German Studies and the Society for the Humanities.